 Context is essential in furniture sales.
 This is true for both brands and retailers.
 Combining elements to create an in-context photo will help you convey a certain quality, tone, or mood that will influence the buyer’s perception of your product, ultimately leading to higher sales.

 Furniture is all about context.
 Not only do room scenes help explain the features of the product (color, fabric, size), but they also help buyers visualize how the product looks in a real-life setting.
-Having in mind that B2B buyers act a lot like end customers, high-quality room scenes can influence their buying decision.
+Having in mind that B2B buyers act a lot like end customers, high-quality lifestyle imagery can influence their buying decision.

 Why it matters